inspire-eu-validation/download-service/wcs-core/at09-response-language.md

 # Response language

-**Purpose**: Test that the response language change according with the AcceptLanguage parameter of the GetCapabilities request.
+**Purpose**: Test that the response language changes according with the AcceptLanguages parameter of the GetCapabilities request.

 **Prerequisites**

 **Test method**

-* Send a GetCapabilities request without AcceptLanguage parameter.
+* Send a GetCapabilities request without AcceptLanguages parameter.

   * Check if the [Response Language](#responseLanguage) is the same as the [Default Language](#defaultLanguage).

-* Send a GetCapabilities request with an invalid value in the AcceptLanguage parameter.
+* Send a GetCapabilities request with an invalid value in the AcceptLanguages parameter.

   * Check if the [Response Language](#responseLanguage) is the same as the [Default Language](#defaultLanguage).

-* For every [Supported Language](#supportedLanguage), send GetCapabilities request with parameter AcceptLanguage.
+* For every [Supported Language](#supportedLanguage), send a GetCapabilities request with the parameter AcceptLanguages equal to that language

   * Check if the [Response Language](#responseLanguage) is the same as the requested one.